 7. Be ready for an Exit Strategy

-Even if you never plan to start a family, move or get married.
-You should always have an exit strategy ready.
+Even if you never plan to start a family, move or get married, you should always have an exit strategy ready.
 Write an exit strategy into the lease you create to ensure you have a way to get out if something in your life changes.

-If your plan is to rent before you even purchase your home, speak with a loan officer.
+If your plan is to rent before you even purchase your home, speak with your loan officer.
 Some types of loans allow you to include renter’s income on the application – which can help your debt-to-income calculations and create the ability to qualify for a larger loan.
 You usually have to prove that the renter has been with you for 12 months and will continue on with you.
 Check with your local government, lender or housing authority to ensure that no other restrictions apply.